Tesco announced today that it intends to return £700 million to shareholders through an incremental share buy-back, RTÉ reported last week.

 In February, the companies announced the sale, worth about £600 million.

-The group said today that the sale to Barclays, consisting of most of Tesco’s banking operations, credit cards, loans and savings, is now almost complete.
+The group announced today that the sale to Barclays – consisting of most of Tesco’s banking operations, credit cards, loans and savings – is now almost complete.

-This transfer was expected to add £8.3 billion of unsecured loans and £6.7 billion of deposits to the bank.
+This transfer was expected to add £8.3 billion in unsecured loans and £6.7 billion in deposits to the bank.

-Tesco, in turn, planned to retain other activities of their banking, including ATMs, insurance, travel money and gift cards.
+Tesco, in turn, planned to retain other activities of its banking, including ATMs, insurance, travel money and gift cards.

 Barclays and Tesco formed a strategic partnership – initially for ten years – that will see the bank offer Tesco-branded banking products and services.

-Tesco said in February that it expected to make annual adjusted operating profit from the partnership and retained activities of £80 million to £100 million.
+Tesco noted in February that it expected to make an annual adjusted operating profit of £80 million to £100 million from the partnership and retained activities.

 This is more than half the year’s expected profits from Tesco Bank.